Skip to Main Content

 TruStage is committed to not only understanding, but also responding to, policyholder hurdles so we can systematically help tear them down, putting greater financial protection in the hands of more Americans.

 One example is our deployment of instant decisioning, which not only makes obtaining life insurance fast and easy, but also enjoyable.
-Digital experiences like this help consumers leap over their individual hurdles to financial freedom and get back to the other priorities of their lives quicker.
+Digital experiences like this help consumers leap over their individual hurdles to financial freedom and get back to the other priorities of their lives more quickly.

 That means no taking time away from the kids or the job for a medical exam.
 It means not having to set reminders to follow up on an application’s status.
 It means more time to chase down kids, work projects or personal passions — and more time to get back to the enjoyable parts of life.